Valuation using discounted cash flows: Determine forecast period

 The initial step is to decide the forecast period, i.e. the time period for which the individual yearly cash flows input to the DCF formula will be explicitly modeled.
 Cash flows after the forecast period are represented by a single number; see § Determine the continuing value below.

 The forecast period must be chosen to be appropriate to the company's strategy, its market, or industry; theoretically corresponding to the time for the company's (excess) return to "converge" to that of its industry, with constant, long term growth applying to the continuing value thereafter; although, regardless, 5–10 years is common in practice (see Sustainable growth rate for discussion of the economic argument here).

 For private equity and venture capital investments, the period will depend on the investment timescale and exit strategy.

+For mining projects - i.e. as opposed to listed mining corporates - the full "life of mine" is considered; see below.

 Determine cash flow for each forecast period

 As above, an explicit cash flow forecast is required for each year during the forecast period.
-These must be "Free cash flow" or dividends.
+These must be "Free cash flows" or dividends.

 Typically, this forecast will be constructed using historical internal accounting and sales data, in addition to external industry data and economic indicators (for these latter, outside of large institutions, typically relying on published surveys and industry reports).

 The key aspect of the forecast is, arguably, predicting revenue, a function of the analyst's forecasts re market size, demand, inventory availability, and the firm's market share and market power.

-Future costs, fixed and variable, and investment in PPE with corresponding capital requirements, can then be estimated as a function of sales via "common-sized analysis".
+Future costs, fixed and variable, and investment in PPE (see, here, owner earnings) with corresponding capital requirements, can then be estimated as a function of sales via "common-sized analysis".

 At the same time, the resultant line items must talk to the business' operations: in general, growth in revenue will require corresponding increases in working capital, fixed assets and associated financing; and in the long term, profitability (and other financial ratios) should tend to the industry average, as mentioned above; see Financial modeling, and Sustainable growth rate.

 Approaches to identifying which assumptions are most impactful on the value – and thus need the most attention – and to model "calibration" are discussed below (the process is then somewhat iterative).
 For the components / steps of business modeling here, see Outline of finance, as well as financial forecast more generally.

 There are several context dependent modifications: